Nejat-a/todo-react-project/README.md

 - Create task
 - Remove Task
-- Double click for setting reminder or removing reminder(The app doesn't set any reminder, for UI demo purposes only)
+- Double click for setting reminder or removing reminder(The app doesn't set any reminder, only updating the UI);
+- Tasks are saved in localstorage.

 ## Credit to Traversy Media

 Thanks alot to Traversy Media for creating a lot of good learning materials. https://www.traversymedia.com/

-### I'm working to improve this app

-Just to getting better at React, I will do this app a litle bit more intressting.
-I will store data in local storage and update the app

-### Connecting to backend

-For next update I will connect the app to a databse and fetch data from the database